aajanki/fi-sentence-embeddings-eval/docs-source/models.md

 is then generated as a concatenation of the element-wise product $u
 \odot v$ and the element-wise absolute distance $|u-v|$.
 The concatenated feature vector is then used as the input for the classification part, like above.
-The BERT model is an exception.
+The FinBERT model is an exception.
 It has an integrated way of handling sentence pair tasks (see above).

 The final evaluation [results](index.html) are computed on a test